adobe/pdf-embed-api-samples/README.md

-# Getting started with the Adobe Document Services PDF Embed API
+# Getting started with the Adobe Acrobat Services PDF Embed API

-The Adobe Document Services PDF Embed API lets you display PDF files in your website and leverage its power to benefit your users.
+The Adobe Acrobat Services PDF Embed API lets you display PDF files in your website and leverage its power to benefit your users.

 ## Prerequisites